 If you provide specific instructions, your shares will be voted as you instruct.
-If you are a record holder and submit your proxy card with no further instructions, your shares will be voted in accordance with the recommendations of the Board of Directors, namely (1) FOR each of the four (4) nominees named herein for election to our Board of Directors; (2) FOR the ratification of the appointment of BDO USA, LLP as our independent registered public accounting firm for the year ending December 31, 2021; (3) FOR the approval of the Authorized Common Stock Increase; and (4) FOR the Adjournment.
+If you are a record holder and submit your proxy card with no further instructions, your shares will be voted in accordance with the recommendations of the Board of Directors, namely (i) FOR each of the four (4) nominees named herein for election to the Board of Directors; (ii) FOR the ratification of the appointment of BDO USA, LLP as our independent registered public accounting firm for the year ending December 31, 2022; (iii) FOR the Stock Incentive Plan Amendments; (iv) FOR the approval, on an advisory basis, of the compensation of our named executive officers, as disclosed in this Proxy Statement; (v) FOR the Name Change; (vi) FOR the Authorized Common Stock Increase; and (vii) FOR the Adjournment Proposal.

 If you are a beneficial owner, please follow the instruction provided to you by your broker, bank or other nominee.